 Rent a Tuk Tuk in Sri Lanka: The Perfect Adventure

 Since my first trip to Thailand in 2014 that I got in love with Tuktuk’s.
 Riding on the back of those adorable vehicles gave me such a sense of freedom and adventure that I told myself that one day I would be my own driver and go explore an entire country on my own TukTuk.
 Back then, everyone laughed at my idea since it was obvious that I wouldn’t be able to get a license to drive one around Thailand so that idea stayed only on my mind for the next couple of years.
+Little did I know that 4 years later I would get to rent a Tuk Tuk in Sri Lanka and explore the country with Marina.

 In late 2018 when me an Marina started to plan our Trip to Sri Lanka I found out that there was a chance to legally rent a Tuk Tuk and travel the beautiful Island of Sri Lanka with my own Tuk Tuk.